maxammann/blog/content/posts/2024-10-15-security-privacy-disclosure-nrw/index.md

 After we disagreed with the lower rating they implemented a feature that blocks the creation of screenshots and a feature that shows the current time in a format that includes seconds.

 We still believe that the fix by STK NRW is inadequate.
 In most cases, security problems are highly dependent on a threat scenario.
 If all the benefits you receive from the NRW volunteer card were of little financial value, we could understand your description of a lower level of severity.
-However, with the NRW volunteer card, for example, there is a €50 discount on car rental, a €100 subsidy on orthopedic mattresses or a €200 subsidy for a natural sleeping system from Pro Natura.
+However, with the NRW volunteer card, for example, there is a €50 discount on car rental, a €100 subsidy on orthopedic mattresses, or a €200 subsidy for a natural sleeping system from Pro Natura.

 ### EAK-2: Existing card numbers can be determined by brute forcing [Severity: For information]